 Design and sample

-The present study is based on a convenience sample including 90 French Canadian adolescents from two public high schools both located in Quebec City suburbs.
-51 of these adolescents were in 9th grade (43 girls, 8 boys, Mage = 14.69, SD = .34) and 39 were in tenth grade (26 girls, 13 boys, Mage = 15.79, SD = .26).
+The present study is based on a convenience sample of 90 French Canadian adolescents from two public high schools, both located in Quebec City suburbs.
+Fifty-one of the adolescents were in 9th grade (43 girls, 8 boys, Mage = 14.69, SD = .34) and 39 were in 10th grade (26 girls, 13 boys, Mage = 15.79, SD = .26).

-Across two different waves of data collection, participants completed a questionnaire that allowed to document their achievement goal orientations, as well as their competences beliefs and their teachers’ support.
-Students were also asked to answer questions related to their actual grades in French and mathematics.
-The first wave of data collection (T1) took place in mid-January 2020, which was few weeks before the first confirmed case of COVID-19 in Canada.
-The second wave of data collection (T2) has been coordinated in November of the subsequent school year (2020), while students benefited again from in-presence activities, after months of distance education.
+Across two different waves of data collection, participants completed a questionnaire which allowed us to determine their achievement goal orientations, as well as their level of competence beliefs and perceptions of teacher support.
+Students were also asked to report their grades in French and mathematics.
+The first wave of data collection (T1) took place in mid-January 2020, which was a few weeks prior to the first confirmed case of COVID-19 in Canada.
+The second wave of data collection (T2) was carried out in November of the subsequent school year (2020), a time in which students had returned to in-person activities after months of distance education.

 Measures

 Mastery goal orientation.
-Participants rated their orientation toward mastery goals by answering to a three items subscale elaborated and validated by Bouchard and her colleagues (1998).
-Each item (“I want to learn as much as possible at school”, “It’s important for me to understand what we’re learning at school”, and “Understanding as much as possible is the most important thing for me at school”) was accompanied by a scale ranging from 1 (strongly disagree) to 6 (strongly agree) (and they did the same for the other subscales) and they had to circle a number that corresponded to their level of agreement.
-Item scores were averaged to generate global scores reflecting a mastery orientation before (M = 4.76, SD = .86, alpha = .81) and during (M = 4.89, SD = .81, alpha = .78) the pandemic.
+Participants rated their orientation toward mastery goals by answering a three-item subscale designed and validated by Bouchard and colleagues (1998).
+The items were: “I want to learn as much as possible at school”; “It’s important for me to understand what we’re learning at school”; and “Understanding as much as possible is the most important thing for me at school.”
+Participants rated each item on a scale from 1 (strongly disagree) to 6 (strongly agree) by circling the number that corresponded to their level of agreement.
+Responses were averaged to generate an overall score that reflected the extent of mastery orientation before (M = 4.76, SD = .86, Cronbach’s alpha = .81) and during (M = 4.89, SD = .81, Cronbach’s alpha = .78) the pandemic.

 Performance goal orientation.
-Participants rated their orientation toward performance goals by answering to a three items subscale (“My main goal in school is to get good grades”, “It’s important to me to be one of the best in my class”, “It’s important to me to be better than other students”, and “My main goal in school is to be the best”).
-Item scores were then averaged to generate global scores reflecting a performance orientation before (M = 3.43, SD = 1.27, alpha = .86) and during (M = 3.35, SD = 1.20, alpha = .87) the pandemic.
+Participants rated their orientation toward performance goals by responding to a four-item subscale.
+The items were: “My main goal in school is to get good grades”; “It’s important to me to be one of the best in my class”; “It’s important to me to be better than other students”; and “My main goal in school is to be the best.”
+Responses were averaged to generate an overall score that reflected the extent to which the participant held a performance orientation before (M = 3.43, SD = 1.27, Cronbach’s alpha = .86) and during (M = 3.35, SD = 1.20, Cronbach’s alpha = .87) the pandemic.

 Work avoidance goal orientation.
-Participants rated their orientation toward avoidance goals by answering to a three items subscale (“In class, I work as little as possible”, “I always try to do as little work as possible at school”, and “In class, I only do what is required”) that, again, was elaborated by Bouchard and al. (1998).
-Item scores were then averaged to generate global scores reflecting a performance orientation before (M = 1.75, SD = .84, alpha = .83) and during (M = 1.97, SD = .91, alpha = .77) the pandemic.
+Participants rated their orientation toward avoidance goals by answering a three-item subscale: “In class, I work as little as possible”; “I always try to do as little work as possible at school”; and “In class, I only do what is required.”
+Responses were averaged to create an overall performance orientation score before (M = 1.75, SD = .84, Cronbach’s alpha = .83) and during (M = 1.97, SD = .91, Cronbach’s alpha = .77) the pandemic.

-Teachers’ support.
-Participants rated the support provided by their teachers by answering a three items subscale (“My teacher thinks I am good at school”, “Usually, my teacher is interested in my progress”, and “My teacher makes me feel like I’m good”) adapted from the work of Janosz and his colleagues (2004).
-Item scores were averaged to generate global scores reflecting a sense of being supported by teachers before (M = 4.61, SD = 1.03, alpha= .91) and during (M = 4.53, SD = .82, alpha = .82) the pandemic.
+Teacher support.
+Participants rated the support provided by their teachers by answering a three-item subscale adapted from Janosz and colleagues (2004).
+Items include: “My teacher thinks I am good at school”; “Usually, my teacher is interested in my progress”; and “My teacher makes me feel like I’m good.”
+Responses were averaged to generate an overall score that reflected participants’ perception of being supported by their teacher before (M = 4.61, SD = 1.03, Cronbach’s alpha= .91) and during (M = 4.53, SD = .82, Cronbach’s alpha = .82) the pandemic.